foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 `pull_blog` and `push_blog` take care of git synchronization.

-`serve_blog` runs Hugo with draft posts visible.
+`serve_blog` runs Hugo with draft and future posts visible.
+The page can be viewed in the browser on the phone at `http://localhost:1313`.

-`new_blog_post` takes a post title as its first argument and from that creates the aforementioned folder structure within the `content/blog` folder, including a prefilled `index.md`.[^2]
+`new_blog_post` takes a post title as its first argument and from that creates the aforementioned folder structure within the `content/blog` folder, including a prefilled `index.md`.[^3]

 And finally `commit_blog` takes a commit message as its first argument, stages all changes in the checkout and commits them with the supplied message.